Provide the most current items, and make sure you continue to update as you get new paperwork (like paystubs and bank statements).

 Provide only COPIES of your documents (such as taxes and car titles) as ORIGINAL DOCUMENTS ARE NOT RETURNED.
 The cost for me to make copies is $50

 Drop off your paperwork.
 YOU DO NOT NEED AN APPOINTMENT to drop off paperwork.
-The office is open 9 am-5 pm.
-Monday through Friday and 10 am-2 pm on Saturdays.
+The office is open 10 am-5 pm.
+Monday through Thursday and 10 am-2 pm on Friday.
 There also is a secured lockbox by the front door where you can drop off paperwork or payments in a sealed envelope with my name on it.
 The receptionist cannot answer questions or make copies.

 Take your credit counseling (first) course according to the directions on the handout.
 Do not take the course from any other provider.
 The course is available on the computer and by telephone, and you should expect it to take at least one hour.
 The course must be taken before you schedule an appointment with me to file your Chapter 13 case.